david-cattermole/mayaMatchMoveSolver/BUILD.md

 Graph`` features inside mmSolver.

-Rust is a modern programming language comparable to C or C++ in terms of speed, and is highly performant and provides safety and stability guarantees for software written in Rust.
+Rust is a modern programming language comparable to C or C++ in terms of speed, is highly performant and provides safety and stability guarantees for software written in Rust.

 Both the Rust compiler (``rustc``) and the Rust package manager